 - Ask if they have indemnity insurance (to cover them, and you, if anything went wrong)

-Look in our about complementary and alternative therapies section for more information about how to go about finding a reliable therapist and the questions you should ask.
+You can read more about finding a reliable therapist and the questions you should ask.

 There are a few different reflexology organisations.
 The Reflexology Forum is a group of organisations working together to develop a common set of practice and training standards.
 They aim to have one professional body holding a register of UK reflexologists.
 On their website, they have details of all the reflexology organisations that are members.